tabreturn/PortMaster/markdown/superdrome.bugs.md

 Original version by:
 https://pistachoduck.itch.io/superdrome-bugs (tested with SuperDromerBugs_Linux64.zip)

 One day, Simon Pray -- a pest extinguisher living in Mexico, where for some reason pests are nowhere to be found -- receives a call from a luxurious mansion offering him a job.
-Something doesn't seem right, but Simon doesn't have time to think about it, he needs the money!.
+Something doesn't seem right, but Simon doesn't have time to think about it, he needs the money!
 Join S.Pray and help him get rid of the pests!

 ## Controls